AQuestClone/AQuestClone/README.md

-Group project glone of AQuest.it;
+Group project clone of AQuest.it;